CQCL/tierkreis/docs/source/worker/pytket_worker.md

 # Pytket worker

-A Tierkreis worker that interacts with the Quantinuums `pytket` toolkit.
+A Tierkreis worker that interacts with the Quantinuum's `pytket` toolkit.

 The pytket worker largely wraps the functionality from [tket](https://github.com/CQCL/tket).